 A camera's shutter determines how and when light gets recorded during an exposure.
 In this article, we'll explore the various shutter mechanisms that have been implemented, ranging from early film to recent digital cameras.

 With film, the shutter is simply a spinning disc between the rear of a lens and the film strip.
 It has an opening that lets in light once per revolution for each exposure.
 When the light is obstructed, the film advances to the next frame and the process repeats.
-For these reasons it's also often referred to as a mechanical or a rotary shutter.
+For these reasons, this type of shutter is often referred to as a mechanical or rotary shutter.

 With most digital cameras, the shutter is controlled by the sensor itself.
 Photosites are read row by row in rapid succession, then reset between exposures, then read again for the next exposure.
 This simplifies things by reducing the number of moving parts, and permits full shutter angle control since film no longer has to advance between frames.

 Although both technologies record light for the necessary duration, not every portion of the image starts and stops receiving light at the same time.
 The process is commonly referred to as a "rolling shutter" since exposures typically move as a wave from one side of the image to the other.
 Both film and digital work this way.
 With a rotary shutter, this happens as each edge of the disc's opening sweeps across the sensor.
 With a sensor-based shutter, this happens as rows of photosites are initiated and terminated in rapid succession: